-Parents (see Note 1) wishing to apply for a Year 3 place in September 2020 must complete the common application form provided by their home local authority.
+Parents (see Note 1) wishing to apply for a Year 3 place in September 2021 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2020 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16 April 2020.
+The form must be returned to that LA no later than 15 January 2021.
+Applications received after this date will normally only be considered after all those received on or before the cut-off date.
+Offers and refusals of places will be posted by the home LA on 16 April 20212.